 If you are preparing to visit Tartu, this little guide will give you a few ideas and tips to make your journey more rewarding.
 To make the most of your visit, we suggest staying a night or two in one of the hotels, wake up before everyone else, go for a stroll and see the town in a whole new light.

 So, let’s start with the basics-how to get to Tartu.

 How to get to Tartu

-Lux express couches depart from Tallin to Tartu up to 23 times a day.
-Tallin Bus Station is located near Lennart Meri Tallinn Airport, and the duration of the trip is around 2 h 30 minutes.
+Lux express couches depart from Tallinn to Tartu up to 23 times a day.
+Tallinn Bus Station is located near Lennart Meri Tallinn Airport, and the duration of the trip is around 2 h 30 minutes.
 Prices start from EUR 3(when booked well in advance).
 Lux Express couches are very comfortable and equipped with individual touchscreen media systems, free WiFi, and power supply.

-You can also travel from Tallin to Tartu by train, and it takes 2 hours to get there.
-Tallin train station is located just outside Old Town, whereas the bus station is further out.
+You can also travel from Tallinn to Tartu by train, and it takes 2 hours to get there.
+Tallinn train station is located just outside Old Town, whereas the bus station is further out.
 On the other hand, the train station in Tartu is a little further out, and the bus station is nearby.

-More and more travellers choose to fly into Riga or Tallin Airports where they rent a car and visit all three Baltic States (Latvia, Lithuania, and Estonia) in one epic road trip.
-As this area of Europe is relatively small and friendly packet together all you would need is two weeks to see the main attractions!
+More and more travellers choose to fly into Riga or Tallinn Airports where they rent a car and visit all three Baltic States (Latvia, Lithuania, and Estonia) in one epic road trip.
+As this area of Europe is a relatively small and friendly packet together, all you would need is two weeks to see the main attractions!